4ndr0666/scr/task_outcome.md

 Updated sora_prompt_builder.sh to support --copy, --dry-run, and --help flags while fixing the heredoc invocation.
 Introduced an interactive mode leveraging prompt_toolkit for autocompleted pose selection and a custom color scheme.
 Added --dry-run support to sora_prompt_builder.sh for previewing the Python command before execution.
+Interactive mode now reads from `/dev/tty` and reports missing `prompt_toolkit` instead of raising an EOF error.